Organisation

 History

-Six programs on the prevention of AIDS and care for people living with HIV (PLwHIV) were produced last year.
+Six programs on the prevention of AIDS and care for people living with HIV (PLwHIV) were subsequently produced.
 This series, called "Bon-thé" (goodness/good tea) deals with AIDS and sexuality issues.
 It includes discussions over a cup of tea, there is an interview with an expert and the presentation of a "best practice".

-In 2003 we have already produced seven gender-programs on topics such as excision, forced marriage, relationship and communication in marriage, childrenÕs (sexual) education, the importance of schooling for girls and six programs on AIDS prevention, HIV-test and stigmatisation, compassion for PLwHIV.
+We have produced many gender-programs on topics such as gender mutilation, forced marriage, relationship and communication in marriage, children's (sexual) education, the importance of schooling for girls and six programs on AIDS prevention, HIV-test and stigmatisation, compassion for PLwHIV.

 Recognition